 There are only an estimated 180 Florida panthers left on Earth, pushed to slivers of land that total just 5 percent of their historic range.
 It doesn't have to be this way.

 The solution is simple: Florida panthers need habitat, and every piece of land we can conserve is critical to the panther's survival.
-For more than 50 years, the Land and Water Conservation Fund (LWCF) has protected millions of acres—from prime Florida panther habitat to nearly every county across the U.S.
+But year after year, vital habitat is lost to development or permanently altered, pushing species like the Florida panther even closer to extinction.

 We’re contacting your representatives right now!